 This training module provides participants with an overview of key issues relevant to the joint state-federal Medicaid program.
-This module aims to empower the viewer to gain as nuanced an understanding as possible of the complex Medicaid program, given time and informational constraints.
+This module aims to empower the viewer to gain a foundational understanding of Medicaid and its role in long-term services and supports.
 Medicaid 101 is aimed toward anyone seeking a better understanding of Medicaid.

 This training module provides an overview of Medicaid managed care and outlines important differences between the Medicaid fee-for-service and Medicaid managed care delivery systems.
 The course also explains types of managed care plans, how states can implement managed care programs, and key requirements that must be followed.
 Medicaid Managed Care 101 is intended for participants that have completed the Medicaid 101 course.